Brickell World Plaza: History

-The 40-story building topped out in early 2009, but construction was then suspended, or greatly slowed, as the building was still not completed over two years later as of March 2011.
+The 40-story building topped out in early 2009, but due to the economic downturn, construction was then suspended, as The New York Times reported that the building was still not completed over two years later in March 2011.
 The building lost an anchor tenant, a law firm with a $58 million, 10.5-year lease for 15 percent of the building (115,000 sq ft), in early 2009.
 With the new name of Brickell World Plaza, the building had a scheduled opening date of August 2011.
-The Foram Group, building developers of Brickell World Plaza, have claimed that this slowed construction was strategic for the purpose of detail, and that after completion they would move their corporate offices into the building.
-However, the near halt in construction and the loss of a major tenant suggests that the delay was not strategic but due to the 2008 economic crisis and the falling demand for office space due to the excessive construction in Miami at the time.

 Early in 2011, 600 Brickell got a $130 million construction mortgage loan from Los Angeles-based Canyon Capital Reality Advisors that would fund the rest of the construction.
 This was one of the largest loans issued in the city of Miami since the real estate crisis.

-When 600 Brickell came online in August–September 2011, it increased Miami's downtown office vacancy to nearly 25%, and Class A Brickell vacancy to over 30%.
+When 600 Brickell became operational in August–September 2011, it increased Miami's downtown office vacancy to nearly 25%, and Class A Brickell vacancy to over 30%.

-The Foram Group hired Jones Lang LaSalle, led by veteran brokers Glenn Gregory and Noël Steinfeld, to handle leasing for the nearly 615000 sqft building.
+The Foram Group hired Jones Lang LaSalle, led by brokers Glenn Gregory and Noël Steinfeld, to handle leasing for the nearly 615000 sqft building.
 In 2012, Gregory and Steinfeld said a full-court press to land tenants was finally underway.
 Shortly before Foram hired Jones Lang, the developer signed a pair of new-to-market tenants — New York-based lender Doral Money and Irvine, California-based mediation and arbitration services firm JAMS — to occupy a combined 30090 sqft at the building.
 Gregory and Steinfeld have said that they were discussing with prospective tenants for about 300000 sqft, although that includes some space being marketed to multiple companies.